B&P 4324: Prescription Fraud

 Legal Definition: (a) Every person who signs the name of another, or of a fictitious person, or falsely makes, alters, forges, utters, publishes, passes, or attempts to pass, as genuine, any prescription for any drugs is guilty of forgery…

-To be found guilty under BP 4324 the prosecution must prove:
+To secure a guilty verdict under BP 4324, the prosecution must definitively establish the following elements: